marcelo-monteiro/cy_web_automation_example/readme.md

 # Automated Web Tests Suite
 These tests suit runs only in local environment.
-All depencies must be install locally:
+All depencies must be installed locally:

 ```sh
 yarn install